Classical Verification of Quantum Computations in Linear Time: Quantum Computation Verification: Problem Set-up

 \item (Small winning probability)

-where $\OPT$ is the same as the constant in the correctness (Definition \ref{defn:prerspv}) \item (Verifiability) There exists an operation $\fSim^\fAdv$ (that could depend on the code of $\fAdv$) that operates on the server-side of \eqref{eq:target} such that:
+where $\OPT$ is the same as the constant in the correctness (Definition \ref{defn:prerspv}) \item (Verifiability) There exists a server-side operation $\fSim^{\fAdv,O}$ such that:

-where the distinguisher has read-only access to the client side registers and full access to the server-side registers and is polynomial time. \end{itemize} \end{defn} Additionally, for the amplification from pre-RSPV to RSPV, we need to additionally require the constant $\OPT$ is indeed optimal: \begin{defn}[Optimality of $\OPT$ in pre-RSPV] We say a protocol $\fpreRSPV$ has optimal winning probability $\OPT$ with error tolerance $(\epsilon_1,\epsilon_2)$ if: For any polynomial time adversary $\fAdv$, at least one of the following two cases is true: \begin{itemize} \item (Small passing probability)
+where the distinguisher has read-only access to the client side registers and full access to the server-side registers and is polynomial time. \end{itemize} \end{defn} Additionally, for the amplification from pre-RSPV to RSPV, we also need to require the constant $\OPT$ is indeed optimal: \begin{defn}[Optimality of $\OPT$ in pre-RSPV] We say a protocol $\fpreRSPV$ has optimal winning probability $\OPT$ with error tolerance $(\epsilon_1,\epsilon_2)$ if: For any polynomial time adversary $\fAdv$, any initial state $O\ket{0}$ where $O$ is efficient, at least one of the following two cases is true: \begin{itemize} \item (Small passing probability)

 \item (Bounded winning probability)

 \end{itemize} \end{defn}